 This includes, but is not limited, to Rulers, Angle tools, and simulated cuts.
 While at the same time simulating with different templates of implants on 2D and 3D environments in a very easy way.

 In the end, surgeons can export an easy-to-read report with all the info that will be needed in the surgery.

 With system complexities and communication barriers, operation logistics are a big part of surgical planning.
 Surgeons must identify the required instruments, implants, and additional items that might be needed.
 Technology has been playing a big role in this matter, too.

-PeekMed ® helps you measure, template, and simulate expected results of different kinds of surgery.
+PeekMed helps you measure, template, and simulate expected results of different kinds of surgery.
 This way, you can predict what items you will be using.
-This allows surgeons not only to reduce surgery time up to 20% but sterilization’s costs up to 50%.
+This allows surgeons not only to reduce surgery time up to 20% but sterilization costs up to 50%.

 Preoperative Planning with technology: present and future

 Artificial Intelligence and tech are not something of the future.
 It's easy to use the technology available to any surgeon who wants to improve the outcome of their surgery.
-Just as it happens with the GPS app Waze, which combines Big Data and AI to give you the best directions, AI in orthopedics is also a tool to reduce risk factors on surgeries.
+Just as it happens with the GPS app Waze, which combines Big Data and AI to give you the best directions, artificial intelligence in orthopedics is also a tool to reduce risk factors for surgeries.
 Don’t stay behind.